-Myth: You shouldn’t read much, because other writers’ styles might leak into your own work and it won’t be original.
+Myth: You shouldn’t read much, because other writers’ styles might leak into your work and it won’t be original.

 Truth: That’s like saying you shouldn’t interact with other people because you might adopt their personalities.
 Trust that your own unique style will emerge, even if it is influenced by other writers.
 You’ll never become a good or great writer if you don’t study the work of writers who have gone before you.
 You’ll also be ignorant about the craft and the marketplace, and it will show in your work.

 Myth: Good grammar is unnecessary if you want your writing to be raw and edgy.

-Truth: Writing is raw and edgy because of what it communicates, not because it’s peppered with typos and poorly structured sentences.
+Truth: Writing is raw and edgy because of what it communicates, not because it’s peppered with typos and constructed with poorly structured sentences.
 Bad grammar and weak sentences are not interesting or original; shoddy writing signals a lack of professionalism and a lack of skill.